-Sen. Cardin, Benjamin L. [D-MD], has introduced a bill into the US House of Representatives which addresses the conflict between Ambazonia and Cameroon.
+Sen. Cardin, Benjamin L. [D-MD], has introduced a bill into the US Senate which addresses the conflict between Ambazonia and Cameroon.
 In our opinion, this bill has the strongest potential of passing and becoming law.
 It has many positive aspects, including a clear call to the government of Cameroon to “release human rights defenders, civil society activists, political prisoners, journalists, trade unionists, teachers, faith leaders and any other citizens who have been arbitrarily arrested and detained without trial or charge;...”

 Imprisoned leaders have ended a hunger strike after 10 days, having achieved most of the demands set forth.
 Imprisoned leaders maintain that all brothers who have been whisked away to other jails must be immediately returned, and that all illegally detained Ambazonian prisoners must be released.
 Solidarity is needed from the international community to attend to the urgent health needs and prevent further injury of the prisoners.